Faculty Transfer to Arts

 Bachelor of Arts (BA)

-As long as you meet the requirements, transferring directly into a major or program of choice may be an option.
+Transferring directly into a major or program of choice may be an option.
 Your request is reviewed by the Faculty Transfer advisor in Arts.
 Please refer to the Arts Academic Plans for specific plan requirements.
-Remember an honours plan needs a higher plan average and if you aren't directly admitted to the major you want, you can still work towards that major in the future.
+Majors are offered as general level or honours level.
+Honours majors require a high major average (70%).

 Minimum requirements: